Citrus County in Florida is untouched beauty that you must see. The manatees love it there and along with old-style Florida.

 We also passed a beautiful home for sale and just had to stop to look at it longer.

 Now I know you thinking “beautiful”??
-Hubby and I use to restore homes like this and we are always ohhing and ahhhing over them and what we could do with that particular home we saw.
+Mr. G and I use to restore homes like this and we are always oohing and ahhing over them and what we could do with that particular home we saw.
 This home would make a wonderful Bed & Breakfast for the area with the water only 15 minutes away.
 It had a great lot too!!!